egelloC · Crack the College Code

 HERE'S HOW TO KNOW EXACTLY WHAT A WINNING COLLEGE ESSAY LOOKS LIKE, WITHOUT PAYING $20,000 FOR A PRIVATE COUNSELOR OR GUESSING IF YOUR KID'S DRAFT IS GOOD ENOUGH

 Even if your kid hasn't written a single word yet.
-All 27 real admitted-student essays, tagged with the student's school, major, and profile, delivered to your inbox in under 60 seconds.
+All 27 real admitted-student essays, every one coached by Coach Tony Le, tagged with the student's school, type, and topic — instant access inside your vault the moment you check out.

 💬